ddalgrande/udacity_projects/image_classifier/README.md

 - Set hyperparameters: ```python train.py data_dir --learning_rate 0.01 --hidden_units 512 --epochs 20```
 - Use GPU for training: ```python train.py data_dir --gpu```

+### Predict

-__Predict flower name from an image with__ `predict.py` along with the probability of that name.
+Predict flower name from an image with `predict.py` along with the probability of that name.
 That is, you'll pass in a single image /path/to/image and return the flower name and class probability.

 Basic usage: ```python predict.py /path/to/image checkpoint```